 The offence of causing death by dangerous driving carries a maximum prison sentence of 14 years, but what happens if 4 deaths are caused during a single incident, does the total rise to a maximum of 56 years?

 The answer to that question is no, the maximum remains at 14 years.

-There is nothing wrong in principle with consecutive prison sentences and had the defendants committed 4 offences over 4 days, causing one death on each occasion, the theoretical maximum open to the Judge would actually have been 56 years (i.e. 4 x 14 years).
+There is nothing wrong in principle with consecutive prison sentences.
+Had the defendants committed 4 offences over 4 days, causing one death on each occasion, the theoretical maximum sentence would have been 56 years (i.e. 4 x 14 years).
 So, why not in this case?